-The low dose CT lung screening exam is for patients 55-80 who have smoked at least one pack of cigarettes a day for 30 years or at least two packs of cigarettes a day for 15 years.
+The low dose CT lung screening exam is for patients 50 to 80 years who have a 20 pack-year smoking history and currently smoke or have quit within the past 15 years.
 Patients will need a script from their healthcare provider indicating LOW DOSE CT LUNG SCREENING.

 How much radiation is used during the exam?